privazio/docker-image-avr8-toolchain/Readme.md

 AVR8 Toolchain
 -------------

-This docker image is based on Debian Slim and includes the AVR 8-bit Toolchain as distributed by Microchip
+This docker image is based on Fedora and includes the AVR 8-bit Toolchain as distributed by Microchip

+It also includes recent versions of make and cmake distributed in Fedora